andlo/mark2-hardware/readme.md

 ## Installation

-To install hrdware drivers on Mark2, follow these steps:
+To install hardware drivers on Mark2, follow these steps:

 1. **Clone the Mark2 repository:**
     ```sh